Enhancing Morpho-phytochemical Properties of Catharanthus roseus L. var. ‘Ocellatus’ via Plant Growth Regulators

 Authors

-1 Department of horticultural science, faculty of agriculture, University of Zanjan, Zanjan- Iran
+Department of Horticultural Science, Faculty of Agriculture, University of Zanjan, Zanjan, Iran

 Abstract

-Catharanthus roseus L. is a valuable medicinal plant renowned for its production of potent anticancer compounds vincristine and vinblastine.
-Efficient mass production of this plant is challenging due to limitations in conventional propagation methods.
-Tissue culture techniques offer a promising alternative, and the optimization of plant growth regulator (PGR) treatments plays a crucial role in achieving successful in vitro propagation.
-In this study, we investigated the effects of various PGR combinations: NAA, BAP, and 2,4-D on the morpho- phytochemical attributes and antioxidant activity of in vitro-grown Catharanthus roseus L. var. ocellata plants with a complete randomized design with multiple replicates.
-The results demonstrated that the application of PGRs, either alone or in combination, significantly improved the morphological characteristics.
-Notably, the treatment with 2,4-D resulted in the highest content of photosynthetic pigments compared to the control.
+Catharanthus roseus L. is a valuable medicinal plant renowned for its potent anticancer compounds, i.e., vincristine and vinblastine.
+The efficient mass production of this plant can be challenging due to limitations in conventional propagation methods.
+Tissue culture techniques offer a promising alternative, and optimizing plant growth regulator (PGR) treatments can play a crucial role in achieving successful in vitro propagation.
+In this study, we investigated the effects of several PGR combinations, i.e., NAA, BAP, and 2,4-D, on the morpho-phytochemical attributes and antioxidant activity of in vitro grown Catharanthus roseus L. var.
+‘Ocellata’.
+The plants were arranged in a completely randomized design with three replications.
+The results demonstrated that applying PGRs, either alone or in combination, significantly improved the morphological characteristics.
+The NAA treatment caused the highest plant height, number of branches and leaves, and root diameter.
+Notably, the treatment with 2,4-D resulted in the highest photosynthetic pigment content compared to the control.
 Moreover, the treatments with NAA + BAP and NAA + BAP + 2,4-D exhibited the highest levels of total phenolic compounds (TPC) and total flavonoid content (TFC) in both roots and leaves.
-In terms of antioxidant activity, the DPPH radical scavenging assay revealed the highest radical scavenging percentages of 74.21% (NAA + 2,4-D) for leaves and 78.08% (NAA + 2,4-D) for roots.
-These findings emphasize the potential of PGRs to optimize tissue culture protocols for Catharanthus roseus L., leading to the production of superior-quality plants with enriched medicinal properties.
+Regarding antioxidant activity, the DPPH radical scavenging assay revealed the highest radical scavenging percentages, i.e., 74.21% (NAA + 2,4-D) in leaf samples and 78.08% (NAA + 2,4-D) in root samples.
+These findings emphasize the potency of PGRs in optimizing tissue culture protocols for Catharanthus roseus L., thus facilitating the production of superior-quality plants with enriched medicinal properties.
 This study contributes to the advancement of sustainable and efficient cultivation of bioactive compounds from Catharanthus roseus L. using tissue culture techniques.

 Keywords